Coronavirus Aid, Relief, and Economic Security Act

 “The following information must appear in a format and location that is easily accessible to the public 30 days after the date when the institution received its allocation under 18004(a)(1) and be updated every 45 days thereafter:

-· Pioneer Career Center received $1,485 in Emergency Student Funding
+- Pioneer Career Center received $1,485 in Emergency Student Funding for HEERF and another $1485 for CRRSAA

-· 1 student was identified being eligible to receive funding and he was awarded the emergency grant.
+- 1 student was identified as being eligible to receive funding and he was awarded the emergency grant in the first round and two students were eligible and received grants during the CRRSAA period.

-· Title IV eligible students were identified at the time of the crisis and those who had not previously applied for financial aid were asked to fill out the FAFSA.
+- Title IV eligible students were identified at the time of the crisis and those who had not previously applied for financial aid were asked to fill out the FAFSA.
 If they were unable to fill out the FAFSA, we had students fill out a verification form attesting that they are Title IV eligible.
 Once verified, students were issued emergency grants.
+For the CRRSAA funds, we identified those who were eligible/received Pell funding and used that metric.